gopherdata/resources/community/README.md

 # Community Resources

-The Go data science community is committed to being welcoming and helpful, and we would love you to get involved.
+The Go data science community is committed to being welcoming and helpful, and we would want you to get involved.
 This attempts to be a curated list of current events, discussion outlets, blogs, etc. related to doing data science with Go.

 ## Discussion